NiklasPfister/adaXT/docs/user_guide/tree_based_weights.md

 ## Tree-based weights in adaXT

-Tree-based weights can be computed in adaXT using the `predict_leaf_matrix` DecisionTree class method and the `predict_forest_weights` RandomForest class method.
-As a simple example we the code below illustrates how to extract the weights evaluated at training data used during fitting.
+Tree-based weights can be computed in adaXT using the `predict_weights` method in the DecisionTree and RandomForest classes.
+The code below illustrates the usage.

 ```python
 import numpy as np